Detecting White Dwarf Binary Mergers with Gravitational Waves: Evolution of White Dwarf Binaries

 where $\Omega_{\rm orb}$ is the angular frequency of the rotation and $\mu=\frac{M_1}{M_1+M_2}$.
 The tightest Roche equipotential line encircling both masses forms the Roche lobes.
 When one companion reaches this threshold, its outer layer is free to orbit around both compact objects, and the point mass approximation loses its validity.
 Thereafter, the mass transfer is dependent on the extent the object crosses the Roche lobe, also called Roche Lobe Overflow (RLOF).

 The exact moment at which mass transfer begins cannot be computed analytically from equation~\eqref{eq:RochePotential}.
 A solution for the initial condition of the RLOF, precise up to $1\,\%$, was provided by Eggleton~\cite{Eggleton_1983} and has been proven successful in many models and applications~\cite{Podsiadlowski_2014}.
-Eggleton's formula reports the relation between the radius of the Roche lobe $R_{L\,2}(a)$ around $M_2$, assumed as spherical\footnote{Despite the non-spherical shape of the Roche lobe, this solution approximates the lobe to a sphere because of the shape of the donor and the effectiveness of the result.}, and the distance between the centres of the two compact objects $a$.
+Eggleton's formula reports the relation between the radius of the Roche lobe $R_{L}$ around $M'$, assumed as spherical\footnote{Despite the non-spherical shape of the Roche lobe, this solution approximates the lobe to a sphere because of the shape of the donor and the effectiveness of the result.}, and the distance between the centres of the two compact objects $a$.

-where $q_L=\frac{M_{1}}{M_{2}}=\frac{1}{q}$ is the mass ratio of the two bodies.
-The distance between the two compact objects at which mass transfer starts, $a_{RLOF}$ is found by setting the Roche lobe radius equal to the donor's size,
+where $q_{L}=\frac{M''}{M'}$ is the mass ratio of the two bodies.
+The distance between the two compact objects at which mass transfer starts, $a_{RLOF}$, is found by setting the Roche lobe radius equal to the donor's size $R_2$, which for WDBs is always the lighter companion $q_{L\,2}=\frac{M_1}{M_2}=\frac{1}{q}$,

-The same equation~\eqref{eq:RocheLobe} can also be used to compute the Roche lobe radius around the other companion $R_{L\,1}$ by using the inverse mass ratio $q_L=\frac{M_{2}}{M_{1}}=q$.
-The intensity of mass transfer is characterised by the extent of RLOF, hence the difference between the radius computed above $R_{L\,2}$ and the actual radius of an object, and is defined as follows:
+The same equation~\eqref{eq:RocheLobe} can also be used to compute the Roche lobe radius around the other WD, by using the inverse mass ratio $q_{L\,1}=\frac{M_{2}}{M_{1}}=q$, although mass transfer always starts at $R_2$ due to the monotonic mass-radius relation of these objects~\eqref{eq:WDmassradius}.
+The intensity of mass transfer is characterised by the extent of RLOF, hence the difference between the radius computed above and the actual radius of the object, and is defined as follows:

 It is also worth mentioning the implications of RLOF on the astrophysical phenomenon of interest: white dwarf binaries.
 The Roche lobes are always wider for the more massive binary components, due to their stronger gravity.
 For other compact celestial objects, it might be complex to understand which companion is the donor because of their non-trivial mass-radius relation.
 Nevertheless, identifying the donor is straightforward for WDBs.
 Indeed, WDs have a monotonically decreasing size with increasing mass, equation~\eqref{eq:WDmassradius}, as shown in \autoref{fig:WDfig} ($M_1>M_2$ means $R_1<R_2$).
 The less massive object of a WDB has both a smaller Roche lobe and a wider radius, hence it will overflow sooner than its companion, becoming the donor in the mass transfer process.